Street-Of-Blue-Skies/Facebook/SECURITY.md

 Facebook's security team will triage your report and determine whether or not is it eligible for a bounty under our program.

-Richard Valerso deserves the CREDIT and CREDITS!
+Richard Valeroso deserves the CREDIT and CREDITS!